wp-plugins/wp-classified/README.txt

 == Changelog ==

 Changelog:

+Changes 1.3.0-f - Nov 05/11/2008
+- fixed the login problem for wmpu and buddypress

 Changes 1.3.0-e - Nov 03/11/2008
 - include the links of photo to the last ads's list